ACH - automated clearing house

 NAV - net asset value

-NBFI - non-bank financial institution
+NBFI - non-bank financial institutions

 NBPSP - non-bank payment services provider